Dissolutio/heroscape-map-editor/README.md

 The following scripts are available in the project:

 - `dev`: Starts the development server with Vite.
-- `format`: Formats the code using Prettier.
+- `format`: Formats the code using BiomeJS.
 - `build`: Builds the project using TypeScript and Vite.
-- `lint`: Lints the code using ESLint and fixes any issues.
+- `lint`: Lints the code using BiomeJS and fixes any issues.
 - `preview`: Previews the production build using Vite.

 To run any of these scripts, use the following command: